Jonasmalmlof/NanoRobot/README.md

 # NanoRobot

 NanoRobot is a program that simulates the behavior of ants and their scent-markings.
-Originally created by Peter Malmlöf (http://www.github.com/PeterMalmlof), released as Opensource by his three sons Nicklas, Jonas and Mattias.
+Originally created by Peter Malmlöf (http://www.github.com/PeterMalmlof), released as Opensource after his passing by his three sons Nicklas, Jonas and Mattias.

 # Changelog